openvinotoolkit/npu_compiler/src/vpux_driver_compiler/docs/how_to_test.md

 - `config`: set device info, log level and other properties defined in [`Supported Properties` part](https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_npu/README.md#supported-properties).
 - `NPU_COMPILATION_MODE_PARAMS`: set compile config defined in [here](../../../src/vpux_compiler/include/vpux/compiler/core/pipelines_options.hpp).

->Note: In `compilerTest`, there defined the [default config](https://github.com/openvinotoolkit/npu_compiler.git/blob/master/src/vpux_driver_compiler/test/compilerTest.c#L231) file for googlenet-v1.
-If you not pass config file in command line, this default config will be used for the tested model.

 To obtain a complete configuration file for a model, here is an example:

 To get a config file, you need run the test model by benchmark first to get its node names.
 Run `./benchmark -m /path/to/model.xml` in windows git bash or linux shell, here using googlenet-v1 as example: